 Detentions and arrests

-In April, Iranian forces arrested at least 11 people, two of whom were sent to prison to serve their sentences.
+In May, Iranian forces arrested at least 27 people, six of whom were sent to prison to serve their sentences.

 Sentences